Phos-Factum/Audiovi_bot/misc/help_cmds.md

+- /start - start bot to work
-> /help - shows all these commands
+- /help - shows all these commands
-> /menu - displays a menu keyboard
+- /menu - displays a menu keyboard
-> /bye  - command to turn bot off
+- /bye  - command to turn bot off